 Practical Conservation Task Days

-We run volunteer sessions from 9am to 4pm every Tuesday, Wednesday and Thursday throughout the year and on the last Sunday in each month.
+We run volunteer sessions between 9am and 4pm every Tuesday, Wednesday and Thursday throughout the year and on the 2nd and 4th Sundays in each month.
+Transport from our office in York is provided, along with hot drinks and good company.
 No experience is required.
 Join in any session and start making a real difference to how you feel and help the environment!
-Transport from our office in York is provided along with hot drinks and good company.
 Contact the York office for more information or to register as a volunteer.

 Key Volunteers and Volunteer Officers